ARMmbed/uvisor/docs/api/API.md

 UVISOR_SET_MODE(UVISOR_ENABLED);
 ```

-**Note:**

-1. This macro is only needed temporarily (uVisor disabled by default) and will be removed in the future.
+**Note:** This macro is only temporary (uVisor disabled by default) and will be removed in the future.

-2. This macro must be used only once in the top level yotta executable.

 ---